 These DNS records are SPF, DKIM, and DMARC records.
 All three are TXT records that can be set on any domain.

-Having these records on your domain’s DNS help mailservers further authenticate that the source of a mail item is legitimate.
+Having these records on your domain's DNS helps mail servers further authenticate that the source of a mail item is legitimate.

-SPF records are TXT entries that specifies what servers are allowed to send email for your domain, identified by their IP addresses.
+SPF records are TXT entries that specify what servers are allowed to send an email for your domain, identified by their IP addresses.

-DMARC records are TXT entries that ensures the authentication provided by existing SPF and DKIM records for your domain(s).
-Having a DMARC record established will help with blocking mail that fails to authenticate by the SPF and DKIM standards.
+DMARC records are TXT entries that ensure the authentication provided by existing SPF and DKIM records for your domain(s).
+A DMARC record established will help with blocking mail that fails to authenticate by the SPF and DKIM standards.